The Syrophoenician Woman: A Woman of Great Faith

 The woman followed the Lord’s parable, acknowledging the distinction implied by his words.
 Perhaps she saw a glimmer of hope in the word “first,” for Jesus implicitly revealed that while there was a redemptive priority for the Jews, the blessings of heaven did not exclusively belong to them.

 With remarkable insight and persistence, she replied, “Yea, Lord; even the dogs under the table eat of the children’s crumbs” (Mark.
 7:28).
 Jesus responded, “For this saying go thy way; the demon is gone out of thy daughter” (v.
 29).

 “This saying,” (i.e., her reply to Jesus) evidenced great faith on her part.
 Matthew records the assessment of our Lord: “O woman, great is thy faith” (15:28).
 Because of her faith, expressed in her thoughtful exchange with Jesus, the Lord granted her request for a miracle.
 The verb “is gone out,” is in the perfect tense, reflecting the Lord’s control and power.
 The demon left while they spoke and would remain out.

 Consider the following observations about this woman of great faith.

-- The distressed mother exemplified that great faith in the Son of God will result in a great deliverance.
-Although miraculous healings were confined to the first century during the infancy of Christianity (cf. John 20:30-31; see “Miracles”), today everyone who will follow the Lord with obedient faith can be delivered from that which plagues all morally accountable people — sin.
+The distressed mother exemplified that great faith in the Son of God will result in a great deliverance.
+Although miraculous healings were confined to the first century during the infancy of Christianity (cf. John 20:30-31; see What Does the Bible Say About Miracles?), today everyone who will follow the Lord with obedient faith can be delivered from that which plagues all morally accountable people — sin.

 What a relevant message.
 We need to cultivate great faith so that we may obtain the greater deliverance through the Great Physician — the salvation of our souls.